r0c/search-guard-ssl-docs/overview.md

 Add the configuration settings of SG SSL to the elasticsearch configuration, adjust it to your needs, and start the node.

+**Note: Technically speaking, a Root CA is not really mandatory.
+You could as well just distribute the certificates of all nodes to the truststore of all nodes.
+While this would work, it's highly impractical.
+That is why we are not dig into this scenario any deeper.**